San Francisco Federal Reserve president: U.S. economy has recovered

 Williams argued that it's time for the Fed -- and Washington -- to shift from obsessing about "How do we achieve a sustained recovery?" and focus on "How do we sustain the recovery we've achieved?"

-Williams does think the U.S. economy needs improved growth.
+But Williams does think the U.S. economy needs faster growth.
 The economy has struggled to expand much faster than 2% a year in this recovery.
 Last year, the economy only expanded 1.6%.

 President Trump has said he can deliver 4% growth.
 Treasury Secretary Steven Mnuchin has indicated that at least 3% is achievable.

 Williams and other Fed officials have said there's not much more the central bank can do to boost growth.
-It's up to Congress and Trump, and businesses, to "unshackle the economy" by finding ways to get more people into the workforce and increase productivity.
+It's up to Congress, Trump, and businesses, to "unshackle the economy" by finding ways to get more people into the workforce and increase productivity.